 Directed by Sidney Hayers

-A cameraman, Travis (Colin Skeaping), films two British Army commandos [Colonel Miller (John Castle) and Sergeant Bowdon (Shaun Curry)] gun down some guerillas in cold blood, then is chased and fired at by the soldiers.
-Meanwhile Captain Tony Noble (Michael Howarth) and General Stevens (Michael Barrington) are driving to conduct a spot check on the 19th Special Commandos, but find the base deserted.
-Turning to go, they are challenged by a young corporal, Terry (Brian Croucher), who shoots Tony in the leg when he approaches...
+A journalist, Peter Travis (Colin Skeaping), films two British Army commandos gun down some guerillas in cold blood.
+The soldiers, Colonel Miller (John Castle) and Sergeant Bowdon (Shaun Curry), realise they’ve been filmed and shoot at him as he escapes into the jungle.
+Meanwhile Captain Tony Noble (Michael Howarth) and General Stevens (Michael Barrington) arrive to conduct a spot check on the 19th Special Commandos, but find the base deserted.
+Turning to go, they are challenged by a young corporal, Terry (Brian Croucher), who shoots Tony in the leg when he approaches…

-Gambit awaits the cameraman at an airport rendezvous, but one of Miller's men, Keller (John Labanowski), kills him with a knife, and tries to steal the film but Gambit's fists prove more than a match for him.
-Gambit and Purdey view the film and see the soldiers, acting as mercenaries.
+Mike Gambit (Gareth Hunt) awaits Travis at an airport rendezvous, but one of Miller’s men, Keller (John Labanowski), kills him with a knife, and tries to steal the film.
+Gambit’s fists, however, prove more than a match for him.
+Gambit and Purdey (Joanna Lumley) view the film and see the soldiers, acting as mercenaries.
 Back at the base, Colonel Miller returns and commends Terry, then has the sergeant put him on a charge for subordination; he has the general and captain confined to quarters.
-One of his soldiers, Freddy (Francis Mughan) has been shipped home sick and his friend George Harris (Alun Armstrong) assures him he'll be up and about again soon.
-Major Prentice (Stephen Moore) meanwhile has called Steed in to locate the missing general, saying, he took off for a random inspection some days earlier.
-He cites Miller's troops and those of Colonel Elroyd Foster (The Old 33rd) as being the closest bivouacs.
+One of his soldiers, Freddy (Francis Mughan) has been shipped home sick and his friend George Harris (Alun Armstrong) assures him he’ll be up and about again soon.
+Major Prentice (Stephen Moore) meanwhile has called John Steed (Patrick Macnee) in to locate the missing general, saying, he took off for a random inspection some days earlier.
+He cites Miller’s troops and those of Colonel Elroyd Foster (The Old 33rd) as being the closest bivouacs.

 Harris is getting worried about Freddy as his fever intensifies, but the orderly (David Purcell) says he doesn’t have the equipment to treat him.
 Harris jumps the orderly, warning Tony to keep quiet, and takes Freddy off to a hospital.
 The alarm is raised and a truckful of soldiers sets off in pursuit, Miller screaming he wants him alive.
 At the hospital, the examining doctor (John Forbes-Robertson) is very worried about Freddy’s condition, but some balaclavaed commandos burst in before he can reveal the ailment, knock him out and capture the two AWOLs.